ccnmtl/case-consortium/content/case/case_2.md

   \ Clinic,&rdquo; a 2005 documentary by producer Raney Aronson and her team.<br /><br\
   \ /><strong>This is a FREE case.</strong></p><p>Epilogue, Teaching Note</p><p><b>Topics:\
   \ </b>documentary; editorial decisionmaking</p>"
+"description_clean": "CSJ-08-0005.0This case takes students behind the scenes into\
+  \ the making of a news documentary for Frontline, produced at the PBS affiliate\
+  \ in Boston (WGBH).
+The case tells the story of the making of “The Last Abortion\
+  \ Clinic,” a 2005 documentary by producer Raney Aronson and her team.This is a FREE\
-"epologue": "Frontline Epilogue.pdf"
+  \ case.Epilogue, Teaching NoteTopics: documentary; editorial decisionmaking" "epologue": "Frontline Epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""